The Food Waste Crisis in the Cayman Islands

 A platform connecting restaurants and food producers with surplus food to charities and communities in need.
 Log surplus in seconds.
 Recipients see it instantly.
 Pickups are coordinated without back and forth.

-• Hundreds of people fed who otherwise wouldn't have been
+• Community members fed who otherwise would not have been

 One system.
 Real impact.
 Built from inside the problem.